The J-Curve Theory of Revolution: James C. Davies’ Great Insight

 Exhorting proletarians of all nations to unite in revolution, because they had nothing to lose but their chains, Marx and Engels most succinctly presented that theory of revolution which is recognized as their brain child.
 But this most famed thesis, that progressive degradation of the industrial working class would finally reach the point of despair and inevitable revolt, is not the only one that Marx fathered.
 In at least one essay he gave life to a quite antithetical idea.
 He described, as a precondition of widespread unrest, not progressive degradation of the proletariat but rather an improvement in workers’ economic condition which did not keep pace with the growing welfare of capitalists and therefore produced social tension.

-I have been telling this to my students and comrades for decades, but it was not until yesterday in a wide-ranging phone conversation with my father that I was reminded of the origin of this truth nugget.
+I have been socializing this thesis to my students and comrades for decades, but it was not until yesterday, in a wide-ranging phone conversation with my father (who is also a sociologist), that I was reminded of the origin of this truth nugget.

 Published by